pity7736/repo_data/README.md

 * Rename `env.sample` file to `.env`
 * Build docker images

-Then, set right variable values
+Then, set right variable values.
+GITHUB_TOKEN is optional but if you don't set, requests number are limited by github.

 Run API web
 -----------